 For years, BT held a monopoly on home landline connections.
-But nowadays, you can get your landline through a number of other companies, including internet providers, who offer a range of cheap line rental deals.
+But nowadays, you can get your landline through several other companies, including internet providers, who offer a range of cheap line rental deals.

 Some internet service providers (ISPs) don't even require you to have a landline to offer broadband.
-Virgin Media's packages, for instance, run on cable as opposed to copper phone wires, so you don't need a landline.
-The upshot is that you can save a substantial sum of money because you don't have to pay line rental every month.
+Virgin Media's packages, for instance, run on cable instead of copper phone wires, so you don't need a landline.
+The upshot is that you can save a substantial sum because you don't have to pay line rental monthly.

 Some broadband providers used to advertise free line rental packages.
 But thanks to new rules from the ASA — who conducted a study and found that most consumers couldn't work out the entire monthly cost of their broadband — providers now show all-in pricing.
 This means that, from now on, the price you see listed is the actual price you'll pay.

 So, instead of luring customers with promises of free line rental or free broadband, ISPs are moving to offer lower monthly pricing as a whole.

-If you're someone who doesn't use their landline connection for anything other than broadband, you could cut your monthly bills down by getting your broadband without a phone line rental.
+If you don't use their landline connection for anything other than broadband, you could cut your monthly bills by getting your broadband without a phone line rental.
 You can do this by signing up for cable broadband packages offered by Virgin Media, which don't require you to have a landline at all.